 This is a job an agent would normally take care of, but with an FSBO home sale, you will have to take this on before closing the deal.

 To ensure a timely close, there are several key details that need to be taken care of in advance:

-- Communicate with your buyer to ensure they are on time with receiving the proper finances.
+- Buyer financing approved and accessible: Communicate with your buyer to ensure they are on time with receiving the proper finances.
 Closing will be delayed or potentially fall through if the buyer cannot finance the home by the closing date.

-- Closing costs can be negotiated between the buyer and seller, so make sure both parties are aware of who is paying for what in terms of closing costs.
+- Closing costs covered: Closing costs can be negotiated between the buyer and seller, so make sure both parties are aware of who is paying for what in terms of closing costs.

-- There are several closing documents for both the buyer and seller to sign going into closing.
+- Documents need to be signed: There are several closing documents for both the buyer and seller to sign going into closing.
 This may be in-person at the title company or virtual.
 Failure to sign all required documents by either party could result in the deal falling through.